GoDaddy is a household name in the domain registration industry, but that’s not their only product offering. They also provide web hosting services.

 For one, SSDs are not present on all hosting platforms.
 They are only available on dedicated servers and VPS plans.
 So if you choose a hosting plan that doesn’t come with modern SSD storage, your site’s performance will take a hit.

 Moreover, a CDN is only included in WooCommerce hosting and WordPress hosting alone.

 In summary, Siteground takes the performance crown by having the better page load time.
 Also, the packages offer better value since they have all critical performance features, unlike GoDaddy, which has hosting features like SSD storage and CDNs locked to only a few hosting plans.

 2. Security – GoDaddy vs SiteGround

 The best web hosting providers implement multiple security measures to combat vulnerabilities at the website and server level.
-Most will also include solid security features in the low-tier plans to give you maximum value for the money.

 This is a pretty basic feature that you would expect on any top web host.
 GoDaddy treats it as one of the premium features.
 You have to upgrade to the more expensive plans to get it or pay for it separately.